 Perfectly fine for multiple cats to enjoy this toy.

-Although it cannot be said with 100% certainly that your declawed cat will love this toy to bits, it does have an 83% success rate of satisfaction.
+Although it cannot be said with 100% certainty that your declawed cat will love this toy to bits, it does have an 83% success rate of customer satisfaction.

 Anti slip feet.

-Some say that the noise is annoying but maybe that is just for humans.
-Others say, Some cats are just not interested in tunnels.
+Some say that the noise is annoying, but maybe that is just for humans.
+Others say that some cats are just not interested in tunnels.
 If you already know this about your cat, give this tunnel a miss.

 The toy is powered by batteries.
-Four AA batteries are included plus a replacement feather.
+Four AA batteries are included, plus a replacement feather.
 Feathers can also be purchased separately.
-The toy The toy is plastic.
+The toy is plastic.
 It lights up using LED lighting.
-It has anti slip feet so can be placed on carpeted or hardwood/ tiled surfaces.
+It has anti-slip feet, so it can be placed on carpeted or hardwood or tiled surfaces.
 The dimensions are 6.8 x 6.8 x 2.8 inches.
-The feathers are natural turkey feathers so soft to touch.
+The feathers are soft to the touch because they are natural turkey feathers.